Our allowance program helps parents and kids discuss and create an allowance program that works for both parents and kids.

 You need to give some thought to why you need it, how you will benefit and most importantly how you will learn about managing your own money – saving, putting it in a safe place, not losing it, setting up a bank account.

-Ask your children to prepare a recommendation on why they need an allowance, how they plan to spend their money, what portion of their money will be saved and what they will learn from having the privilege of an allowance.
+Ask your children to prepare a recommendation on why they need an allowance, how they plan to save and spend their money, what portion of their money will be saved and what they will learn from having the privilege of an allowance.

 Our recommendation program will help kids prepare a Recommendation.